anjithamethmadu/Quiz-App/README.md

 Quiz App

 Welcome to the Quiz App!
 This project is a simple, interactive quiz application built with React.
 It is designed to test your knowledge with a series of questions and provide instant feedback on your answers.
-The application includes features such as:

-Dynamic Question Navigation: Move through the quiz questions with a "Next" button, which updates the question and options dynamically.

-Answer Validation: Click on options to see whether your answer is correct or incorrect.
-Correct answers are highlighted in light red, while incorrect ones are highlighted in light blue.

-Score Tracking: Your score is tracked and displayed at the end of the quiz.

-Result Messages: A personalized message is shown based on your final score.
-If you score 8 or more out of the total questions, you'll see a special message celebrating your expertise!

-Responsive Design: The app is designed to be visually appealing and functional on various devices.

 Technologies Used

 React: For building the user interface.
 CSS: For styling the application.

 Contributing
 Feel free to fork the repository, make changes, and submit pull requests.
 Your contributions are welcome!